antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-* Use the mousewheel to scroll to the bottom of the page, here you can choose to perform an additional analysis.
+* Use the mousewheel to scroll to the bottom of the page (or click on the shoe-print at the top of the page).
+Here you can choose to perform an additional analysis.
 The heatmap vizualization produces a hierarchically clustered view of the expression values of the top 100 genes.

 ---------
   ![](_static/images/R2d2_logo.png)**What number of groups do you expect?**